aristanetworks/j2lint/README.md

 AVD Ecosystem - Jinja2 Linter

+## Goal

-The goal of this project is to build a Jinja2 linter that will provide the following capabilities:
+Build a Jinja2 linter that will provide the following capabilities:

 - Validate syntax according to [AVD style guide](https://avd.sh/en/latest/docs/contribution/style-guide.html)
 - Develop extension that works with VSCode and potentianly others IDEs i.e PyCharm
   - if supporting multiple IDEs adds to much complexity, support for VSCode will take priority
 - Capability to run as a GitHub Action and used to enforce style in our CI pipeline

-Syntax and code style issues detected by Jinja2 Linter are:
+## Syntax and code style issues

 * **S0 (jinja-syntax-error)**: Jinja2 syntax should be correct
 * **S1 (single-space-decorator)**: A single space shall be added between Jinja2 curly brackets and a variable's name